Fingal’s Cave: Legends and Inspiration Near the Scottish Sea

-Many famous people have travelled to this cave.
-This list includes royalty such as Queen Victoria and Prince Albert, writers such as Sir Walter Scott and Jules Verne, as well as poets such as William Wordsworth and John Keats.
+Many famous people have travelled to Fingal’s Cave over the years.
+This list includes royalty such as Queen Victoria and Prince Albert, writers such as Sir Walter Scott and Jules Verne, and poets such as William Wordsworth and John Keats.
 Many artists and musicians have also been inspired by the intensity of the cave.

 Perhaps the visitor who made the biggest contribution to the fame of Fingal’s Cave is the German Romantic composer Felix Mendelssohn, who is recorded to have visited the island of Staffa in August 1829.
 Mendelssohn’s visit to the cave gave him the inspiration to compose a concert overture in the following year, which is aptly named The Hebrides, alternatively known as Fingal’s Cave.